-When viewed in its entirety, Expedition 322 must be regarded as a success.
-Recovery of core from Site C0012, including successful penetration of igneous basement, was a major achievement, as was the acquisition of LWD logs from Site C0011 prior to coring.
+Recovery of core from Site C0012, including successful penetration of igneous basement, was a major achievement for NanTroSEIZE, as was the acquisition of LWD logs from Site C0011 prior to coring.
 Based on preliminary analysis of the sandstone petrology, we now know that two sand-rich turbidite systems developed within the Shikoku Basin during the middle and late Miocene epochs.
 The younger system, which is characterized by a volcanic source of detritus, was sampled for the first time during this expedition.
-Another major success story involves acquisition of reliable pore water geochemistry data at Site
+Another major success story involves acquisition of reliable interstitial water geochemistry data at Site C0012.

-C0012.
 But the expedition also suffered several failures and disappointments.
 Below, we provide candid assessments of each major objective in the science plan.